Rahaf-Ayn-Kraie/rating-system/README.md

 ## Live Demo

-You can check out the live demo of the **Comfort Craft** website here:
+You can check out the live demo of the **Rating system** website here:
 [Food Rating App Demo](https://rahaf-ayn-kraie.github.io/rating-system/)

 ## ✅ Features